 The attendance review committee may also offer a student with excessive absences an opportunity to earn credit for a course by passing an examination.
+[See Error!
+Reference source n ot found..]

 If the student is granted approval to take an examination for this purpose, the student must score at least 70 on the examination to receive credit for the course or subject.